ethannicholas/Frost/docs/values.md

 ==========================

-Value objects allow for many optimizations; Frost would be unacceptably slow if `Int` were a regular class instead of a value - even calculating `1 + 1` would multiple heap allocations.
-Fortunately, this is not the case, and after optimization math in Frost compiles down to the same basic arithmetic instructions that it does in languages like C.
+Value objects allow for many optimizations; Frost would be unacceptably slow if `Int` were a regular class instead of a value - even calculating `1 + 1` would involve multiple heap allocations.
+Fortunately, this is not the case, and after optimization, math in Frost compiles down to the same basic arithmetic instructions that it does in languages like C.

 However, there are still some pitfalls to be aware of.
 Casting a value type to an `Object` requires Frost to convert it to a full-fledged refcounted object with an object header.
-This "wrapping" is handled automatically, as is unwrapping if the object is cast back to an object type, but it can have a significant performance impact.
+This "wrapping" is handled automatically, as is unwrapping if the object is cast back to an object type, but it can incur a significant performance impact.

-Casting a value type to a nullable value type (meaning e.g. a cast from `Int64` to `Int64?`) is much cheaper than converting it all the way to `Object`.
+Casting a value type to a nullable value type (such as a cast from `Int64` to `Int64?`) is much cheaper than converting it all the way to `Object`.
 The nullable version of a value type is only a single byte longer than the normal non-nullable version and is still stack allocated.